Exide lead contamination: Legislation

-Environmental contamination record
+Environmental contamination record elsewhere in the US

 The EPA's Lead National Ambient Air Quality Standards (NAAQS) Non-attainment Designations list designates a total of 21 areas and parts of 22 counties across 15 states and Puerto Rico that are in violation of federal air quality health standards for lead emissions.

-Exide has operations in six (6) out of the 21 areas that do not meet safe air quality laws; accounting for nearly one-third of the violators (more than any other company).
-The Exide plants in violation of EPA lead emission standards are in Frisco, TX, Vernon, CA, Muncie, IN, Salina, KS, Reading, PA, and Bristol, TN.
+Exide has operations in 6 out of the 21 areas that do not meet safe air quality laws; accounting for nearly one-third of the violators (more than any other company).
+The Exide plants in violation of EPA lead emission standards are in Frisco, Texas, Vernon, California, Muncie, Indiana, Salina, Kansas, Reading, Pennsylvania, and Bristol, Tennessee.

-Exide contamination record elsewhere in the U.S.